microsoft/working-with-ai/README.md

 ## Citation
 ```
 @misc{tomlinson2025working,
-      title={Working with AI: Measuring the Occupational Implications of Generative AI},
+      title={Working with AI: Measuring the Applicability of Generative AI to Occupations},
       author={Kiran Tomlinson and Sonia Jaffe and Will Wang and Scott Counts and Siddharth Suri},
       year={2025},
       eprint={2507.07935},